tshirtman/ultimate-smash-friends/README.txt

 Controls
 ========

-Keys configuration are stored in the user.cfg file.
+Keys configuration are stored in the user.cfg file and can be changed from the options menu of the game

-Each player has 4 direction keys and two action keys refered here as A and B plus a SHIELD key.
+Each player has 4 direction keys and two action keys referred here as A and B plus a SHIELD key.

-basic actions:
+Basic actions:

-the LEFT and RIGHT keys allow to walk the UP key allow to jump the DOwn key allow to pick an item the A key trigger a kick the B key trigger a simple hit the SHIELD key set the shield on until the key is released of the shield is exausted
+  * The LEFT and RIGHT keys allow to walk
+  * The UP key allow to jump
+  * The DOWN key allow to pick an item
+  * The A key trigger a kick
+  * The B key trigger a simple hit
+  * The SHIELD key set the shield on until the key is released of the shield is exhausted

-combined actions:
+Combined actions:
-during a jump, the UP key will trigger a second jump when DOWN has been pushed, a LEFT or RIGHT push will trigger a roll when B is pushed just after a move in any direction, that will trigger a smash in that direction when A is pushed after DOWN, a special attack is triggered, if avahiable when DOWN is pushed two times, and then A is pushed, another special attack is triggered, if avahiable
+  * During a jump, the UP key will trigger a second jump
+  * When DOWN has been pushed, a LEFT or RIGHT push will trigger a roll
+  * When B is pushed just after a move in any direction, that will trigger a smash in that direction
+  * When A is pushed after DOWN, a special attack is triggered, if available
+  * When DOWN is pushed two times, and then A is pushed, another special attack is triggered, if available

 Menu